 Twig reference

-zid theme uses under the hood, checkout its full documentation to get started building zid themes.
+zid theme uses Twig template engine under the hood, checkout its full documentation to get started building zid themes.

 Syntax